uhafner/warnings-ng-plugin-devenv/README.md

 Note that both launchers require an installation of the corresponding Selenium drivers.
 If these drivers are not installed in `/usr/local/bin` on your local machine then you need to adapt the launcher configurations to match your setup.
-UI tests are based on Jenkins [Acceptance Test Harness](https://github.com/jenkinsci/acceptance-test-harness) project, see [project documentation](https://github.com/jenkinsci/acceptance-test-harness/tree/master/docs) for more details.
+UI tests are based on Jenkins [Acceptance Test Harness](https://github.com/jenkinsci/acceptance-test-harness) project (ATH), see [project documentation](https://github.com/jenkinsci/acceptance-test-harness/tree/master/docs) for more details.

+For your convenience, the ATH module is also cloned into the workspace: this helps to navigate through the existing set of page objects and tests for other plugins (which can be used as starting point for your own UI tests).
+It also provides the ATH JUT controller to pool the Jenkins instance under test, see [section JUT Pooling](#pooling-of-jenkins-under-test-jut) for details.

 ## Starting the Jenkins instance

 In order to see changes in the Warnings plugin modules it is required to deploy the plugins to a Jenkins instance that